FEDEVEL/custom-keyboard/README.md

 # Custom keyboard
 Watch the full step-by-step tutorial about how to design this keyboard by youreslef.
-The video is here:
+The video is here: https://www.youtube.com/playlist?list=PLXvLToQzgzdftro2qK5In8p6ExsDFdpzw

+# Project schematic and PCB
+You can open schematic and PCB directly here: https://oshwlab.com/robertferanec/custom-keyboard

 # Content
 You will find here all the files needed to build the custom keyboard from my video tutorial.